ObjectPascal-Community/1brc-ObjectPascal/entries/abcz/README.md

 ## Local Analysis

-On my PC, it takes less than 5 seconds to process the 16GB file with 8 threads.
+On my PC, it takes less than 5 seconds to process the 16GB file with 8/10 threads.

-If we use the `time` command on Linux, we can see that there is little time spend in kernel (sys) land.

-If we compare our `mormot` with a solid multi-threaded entry using file buffer reads and no memory map (like `sbalazs`):
+Let's compare our `mormot` with a solid multi-threaded entry using file buffer reads and no memory map (like `sbalazs`), using the `time` command on Linux:

 ```
 ab@dev:~/dev/github/1brc-ObjectPascal/bin$ time ./mormot measurements.txt -t=10 >resmrel5.txt